 Abbie Potter joined Birmingham City University’s School of Architecture and Design to study BA (Hons) Interior Architecture and Design in September 2020.
-Abbie gave us an insight into her first year at BCU, the balance of remote and on-campus teaching, and shares her advice for students who are beginning their journey at university soon.
+Abbie gave us an insight into her first year at BCU, and shares her advice for students who are beginning their journey at university soon.

 What were your expectations before starting your first year at university?

 One thing I expected was to learn how to use different software packages, which is something I was nervous about.
 However, the tutors ease you into them and I now know how to use three different programs!
 I never expected to become proficient in them until I look back over the year and realise how much I’ve learnt and how professional my work looks now.